etkecc/postmoogle/README.md

 - [x] Send a message to matrix room with special format to send a new email, even to multiple email addresses at once
 - [x] Reply to matrix thread sends reply into email thread
 - [x] Email signatures
+- [x] Email autoreply / autoresponder for new email threads

 ## Configuration